Umang-Lodaya/Umang-Lodaya/README.md

 <hr>

-<h1 align="center">Hello!
+<h1 align="left">Hello!
 I am Umang Kirit Lodaya</h1>
-<h3 align="center">A Machine Learning Enthusiast</h3>
+<h3 align="left">A Machine Learning Enthusiast</h3>
 <p align='justify'>
-  I am a TY Computer Science Student with experience in software development and problem-solving.
+  I am a Final Year Computer Science and Engineering (Data Science) Student with experience in software development and problem-solving.
 I have a strong background in programming languages such as C++, Python, and Java.
 I have also had the opportunity to work on several projects related to Machine Learning and Artificial Intelligence, which has helped me to develop a deep understanding of these topics.
 I am a fast learner, an effective communicator and I am able to work well under pressure.
 I am excited about the opportunity to apply my skills and knowledge to new challenges.
 <p>

 <hr>